 About the Speakers:

 Heather Lacey is a multi-award winning disabled activist, D&I writer and speaker.
 As a young woman embarking upon life at university, Heather became heavily involved in disability advocacy online and began her website nosuperhero.co.uk as a way to spread awareness of the barriers faced by disabled people in the UK.
 Her writing – though candid and oftentimes hard-hitting – illuminates yet celebrates the disabled experience and her lived experience cerebral palsy, cPTSD, OCD and the myriad of symptoms she lives with day-to-day.

 Duane is the co-founder and director of Realm Recruit, a specialist legal recruitment consultancy.
-In his role as director, Duane handles retained recruitment assignments for law firms, advising them on their employer brand and attraction and retention strategy.
+As well as leading the team at Realm, Duane’s role is focused on helping law firms to improve their employer brand and employee engagement.

-He is also a member of the future pro-manchester committee and an ambassador for local charity Forever Manchester.
+He is a member of the Future pro-manchester committee, an iMA affiliate, and an Alumni Ambassador for local charity Forever Manchester.